 The second part of the implant is called the abutment.
 This piece fits onto the implant.
 The purpose of the abutment is to hold the crown, which is the final part of the structure.
 The crown is often made from porcelain and has the translucence of a natural tooth.
 The abutment and crown are placed on the implant post during the last stage of the procedure.

 There are different methods for placing dental implants.
 Your dentist will discuss your options with you and recommend the best method for your situation.
 At Rivers + West Family Dentistry, our dentists have experience and skill in placing implants.

 Your implant will need several months to heal and integrate with the bone.
 The fusion with the bone and implant post is a vital part of the process and determines the success of the implant.
 This process is called osseointegration and once completed, the final stage can begin.
 This includes placing the abutment on the post and seating the crown on the abutment.

 If you have one or more missing teeth and are interested in the dental implant process, contact our dental practice to schedule an appointment for an examination and consultation.
-Dr. Tanner and Dr. Rivers will be happy to discuss your suitability for dental implants.
+Dr. Rivers and Dr. West will be happy to discuss your suitability for dental implants.